kristofferahl/go-healthchecksio/README.md

 }
 ```

+## Documentation

+Docs can be found at [godoc.org](https://godoc.org/github.com/kristofferahl/go-healthchecksio).

 ## Developing

 Running the tests requires a valid healthchecks.io API key (See https://healthchecks.io/docs/api/).
 Make sure the following environment variables are set.